Leodis V. McDaniel High School

-Leodis V. McDaniel High School, formerly James Madison High School, is one of nine comprehensive public high schools in the Portland Public Schools in the city of Portland, Oregon, United States.
-The school serves neighborhood students and many transfer students in grades 9–12.
+Leodis V. McDaniel High School (MHS, colloquially McDaniel High School) is a public high school located in northeast Portland, Oregon, United States.

 History

-The high school was founded in 1957, and was originally named after Founding Father James Madison, the fourth US President and co-author of the Constitution.
+The high school was founded in 1957 as Madison High School, named after Founding Father James Madison.
 Construction on the campus began in 1955.
-Leodis V. McDaniel became the principal of the school in 1983, and remained until his death in 1987.
+Teacher Leodis V. McDaniel became the principal of the school in 1983, and remained until his death in 1987.
 On June 29, 2004, the school was damaged by fire, probably caused by fireworks.

 Two movies have been filmed at the school: Paranoid Park (2007) and Twilight (2008).

-The school was renovated in 2019-2021 as part of a $790 million bond measured passed in 2017.
-Classes took place at the former John Marshall High School in Portland's Lents neighborhood during the renovation.
+The school was renovated in 2019–2021 as part of a $790 million bond measure passed in 2017.
+Classes took place at the former Marshall High School in Portland's Lents neighborhood during the renovation.
 During the renovations, the school board began a process to re-name the school, as Madison had been a slaveholder.
-On February 24, 2021, Portland Public School Board voted to rename Madison High School after Leodis V. McDaniel, a former principal of the school who was well respected in the community.
+On February 24, 2021, Portland Public School Board voted to rename Madison High School after McDaniel, who was well respected in the community.
 In April 2021, the school mascot was changed from the Senators to the Mountain Lions.

 Curriculum

-McDaniel High School offers a full range of college preparatory core content classes as well as unique elective options in the areas of mathematics, performing & visual arts, science, social science, and world languages.
+McDaniel High School offers a full range of college preparatory core content classes as well as unique elective options in the areas of mathematics, performing & visual arts, science, social science, psychology, craftsmanship, and world languages.
 Students may challenge themselves by enrolling in Advanced Placement and dual credit courses.
 The latter are taught by McDaniel faculty who work in partnership with Portland Community College.

 Athletics

-McDaniel participates in the Portland Interscholastic League at the 6A level.
-Team sports include soccer, cross country, football, basketball, baseball, volleyball, swimming, dance team, wrestling and track and field.
-McDaniel athletics is most known for its baseball program, which holds the most state titles of any high school baseball program in the state of Oregon.

-Students

-In the 2016–2017 school year, McDaniel's student population was 33.3% White, 24.5% Hispanic, 16.3% African American, 13.6% Asian, 2.0% Pacific Islander, 0.8% Native American, and 9.5% mixed race, making it one of Oregon's most diverse high schools.
+McDaniel High School athletic teams compete in the OSAA 6A-1 Portland Interscholastic League, the highest division and league in the OSAA.